10up/convert-to-blocks/CONTRIBUTING.md

 ## Ways to contribute

 Contributing isn't just writing code - it's anything that improves the project.
-All contributions for Gutenbridge are managed right here on GitHub.
+All contributions for Convert to Blocks are managed right here on GitHub.
 Here are some ways you can help:

 ### Reporting bugs